trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 1. Submit a PR, get approval, and `terraform apply` the code.

+## Step 4: Configure Your Webhook

+The Atlantis module conveniently creates a GitHub webhook for you, and the documentation on this is fairly good.
+Follow the Atlantis documentation on [how to configure that webhook](https://www.runatlantis.io/docs/configuring-webhooks.html#github-github-enterprise).

-## Step 4: Connect the ALB Logs Bucket 🪣
+## Step 5: Connect the ALB Logs Bucket 🪣

 Of all the things this module does, it **does not** create a logs bucket.
 The module itself has the expectation we will either create a new bucket or connect an existing one.
 In our example, we'll connect an existing logs bucket and ensure our permissions are correct.